moabitcoin/cherry-pytorch/README.md

 ```

 ## Architectures
 We support 4 [feedforward](https://github.com/moabitcoin/cherry-pytorch/blob/docs/cherry/agents/README.md#architectures) architectures within `cherry`.
 We plan to expand the list of architectures to include Recurrent/Transformer/Memory architectures.
-If your personal flavour of model is missing please open [an issue](https://github.com/moabitcoin/cherry-pytorch/issues) with links to architecture details.
+If your personal model flavour is missing, please open [an issue](https://github.com/moabitcoin/cherry-pytorch/issues) with links to architecture details.

 ## Agents
 We support [3 Agents](https://github.com/moabitcoin/cherry-pytorch/blob/docs/cherry/agents/README.md#agents) within `cherry`.
 We plan to expand the list of agents to include TRPO/DDPG/PPO/A3C.
-If you'd like a new agent to included in the repo please open [an issue](https://github.com/moabitcoin/cherry-pytorch/issues) and provide useful links to papers/codes.
+If you'd like to make a agent request please open [an issue](https://github.com/moabitcoin/cherry-pytorch/issues) and provide useful links to publication(s)/existing implementation.

 ## Environments
 We support [3 environments](https://github.com/moabitcoin/cherry-pytorch/blob/docs/cherry/envs/README.md) within `cherry`.
 This list would be expanded to include [Robotics](https://gym.openai.com/envs/#robotics) and other [3rd party](https://github.com/openai/gym/blob/master/docs/environments.md#third-party-environments) environments.